 The school opens at 7:40am and closes at 3:30pm.
 Families should not drop off students earlier than this time, as adequate supervision will not be in place.
 Class begins promptly at 8:00am.
-All exterior doors will be locked at 8:00 AM.
+All exterior doors will be locked at 8:00am.
 All parents and guests will then enter through Main Reception.
 Students will be picked up by 3:15 PM unless they are participating in a scheduled activity.
-All students must be picked up by 3:15pm.